-We are all familiar with Wright brothers and their airplane.
-What is less known is the fact that Wright brothers were also bicycle retailers and manufacturers.
-In 1892 the brothers opened a repair and sales shop and in 1896 began manufacturing their brand.
-Their experience with bicycles not only influenced their belief that an unstable vehicle like a flying machine could be controlled with practice but also inspired them while building airplane models (they used similar parts and related concepts).
+We are all familiar with the Wright brothers and their airplanes.
+What is less known is the fact that the Wright brothers were also bicycle retailers and manufacturers.
+In 1892 the brothers opened a repair and sales shop and, in 1896, began manufacturing their brand.
+Their experience with bicycles influenced their belief that an unstable vehicle like a flying machine could be controlled with practice and inspired them while building airplane models (they used similar parts and related concepts).

 Credits: official site

-We left the bicycle exhibition and passed next to museum’s entrance.
-There we saw kids show in progress.
-We were expecting a show since we visited during Sukkot vacation, it is just pity that we were not aware of the excat time in advance.
+We left the bicycle exhibition and passed near the museum’s entrance.
+There we saw a kids’ show in progress.
+We have been expecting a show since we visited during the Sukkot vacation.
+It is a pity that we were unaware of the exact time in advance.

-After seeing the last ten minutes of the show, we headed back to Structures Exhibition.
+After seeing the show’s last ten minutes, we returned to Structures Exhibition.

-About nine months ago I participated in a computer science conference.
-The closing lecture was by a professor for Hebrew university (unfortunately I do not remember his name).
-And that lecture started with a question: “will computers learn to love?”.
+About nine months ago, I participated in a computer science conference.
+The closing lecture was by a professor from Hebrew University (unfortunately, I do not remember his name).
+And that lecture started with a question: “Will computers learn to love?”.
 One of the goals of this lecture was to convince the auditorial that they will.
-And in one of the slides the professor told about the following installation.
+And in one of the slides, the professor told the audience about the following installation.

 As you can see, there are two doors, and you pass through the right one if you think they will and through the left otherwise.
-There are counters on the sides of the doors and this way you can get crowdsourced intelligence.
+There are counters on the doors` sides so that you can get crowdsourced intelligence.
 I was in the proximity of these doors for about ten minutes.
-Most of the passes were made by kids who can not read, tired museum workers that look for the shortest path and adults who do not see the signs.
+Most passes were made by kids who can not read, tired museum workers who look for the shortest path, and adults who do not see the signs.
 I have not seen anybody reading the signs and choosing the doors accordingly.
 In the lecture, it sounded cool, but the reality is entirely different.
 That is the difference between marketing and research in a nutshell.
 Thus I would not take into account such crowdsourced intelligence.

 FIELDS OF TOMORROW reveals the scientific background, intensive research, and intriguing ideas being developed in Israel and the world in response to the need to deal with the issue of feeding the world.